We are glad to hear of your interest in applying for a URECA grant!

-Can a student be on a summer teams and receive an individual URECA award?
+Can a student be on a team and receive an individual URECA award?

 No. A student can only hold one (1) URECA grant at a time.
-If you are part of a summer team, you cannot also have an individual summer award.
+If you are part of team, you cannot also have an individual award.

 Can I travel as part of a URECA Grant?

 Yes.
 If travel is essential to your research, please fill out the travel request section of the application.
 URECA can fund up to $400 for domestic travel and $500 for international travel.
 Travel must be justified by including details as to why it is necessary to complete your research.
 If you would like to request travel reimbursment for presenting at a conference, this is a seperate process.
 Please contact the URECA coordinator with this request: Wendi.Watts@mtsu.edu.